 Tectonic & Surface processes

 I am also interested in how topography and tectonics interact to influence the spatial distribution of bedrock fractures and subsurface bedrock chemical weathering.
-I examined the spatial distribution of topographic stress in three sites with different tectonic stress regime.
-In this study, I used a boundary element model to calculate three-dimensional elastic stress fields beneath topographic surfaces, accounting for the effects of gravity and ambient tectonic stress.
-Then, I compared the spatial distributions of modeled failure potential with seismic velocity profiles and fractures observed in borehole image logs.
-This collaborative study examined how topographic stresses influence near-surface bedrock fractures, which in turn should alter patterns of weathering, erodibility, and groundwater flow.
-(St.Clair, Moon et al., 2015; Moon et al., 2017)
+I examine the spatial distribution of topographic stress in sites with different tectonic stress regime.
+I examine how topographic stresses influence near-surface bedrock fractures and the patterns of weathering, erodibility, landslides, and groundwater flow (St.Clair, Moon et al., 2015, Science; Moon et al., 2017, JGR-ES).

-Understanding the rates and processes of chemical weathering is important since chemical weathering of silicate rocks acts as a net sink for atmospheric CO2 on geologic time scales.
+Understanding the rates and processes of chemical weathering is important since chemical weathering of silicate rocks acts as a net sink for atmospheric CO2 on geologic timescales.
 My work involves quantifying chemical weathering rates at catchment to global scales using river water chemistry and numerical and statistical analysis.
-I use a rigorous mathematical method (e.g., inverse modeling, bootstrap analysis) to quantify the rates and uncertainties of silicate weathering, and to understand the climatic and tectonic controls on chemical weathering processes.
+I use a rigorous mathematical method (e.g., inverse modeling, bootstrap analysis) to quantify the rates and uncertainties of silicate weathering and to understand the climatic, tectonic, and hydrological controls on chemical weathering processes.